ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When deciding on your **tactic**, focus on how your unique abilities would help you overcome the **story obstacle** or reveal the answer to the **story question**.
 This as the "key moment" where we focus on your PC.
 Use this moment to reveal your PC's strengths to the group.

 Your GM will determine if your **tactic** passes a **credibility test**.
-If you try to jump a 100 meters gap or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.

-Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp where you might be able to leap from a bridge onto a speeding train.
+Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp.
 If in dispute, your GM should discuss with the group whether they consider your **tactic** credible for the genre.
+If your action is not credible, your GM will ask you to choose a different **tactic**.

 **Extraordinary abilities** in some genres give you the capability to do the incredible.
 For example in a superhero genre you might fly or be invulnerable to bullets, in a fantasy genre hurl magical lightning bolts.
 A genre pack for the game should help define what incredible **tactics** are allowed for that game as part of an *Extraordinary Powers Framework*.